 Pleasure boating as a family sport is growing in popularity every year.
 The U.S. Coast Guard estimated the total number of recreational boats in 1962 at 5.85 million.
 This number has grown to a current estimate of more than 20 million pleasure boats.
 Each year, an estimated 75 million people go boating.
-Today recreational boats are used for a wide variety of activities, including fishing, water skiing, hunting, sailing, paddling, or just plain cruising.
+Today, recreational boats are used for a wide variety of activities, including fishing, water skiing, hunting, sailing, paddling, or just plain cruising.

-Unfortunately, many pleasure boaters will have problems.
+Unfortunately, many pleasure boaters will encounter problems.
 U.S. Coast Guard national statistics show that there are approximately 7,000 boating accidents reported each year, involving about 9,000 boats, which result in nearly 1,000 fatalities and about $25 million in property damage.
 Can these accidents be prevented?
 The answer is an emphatic YES.

 All vessels engaging in bottomfishing must display proper markings, even if the catch is for home consumption.

-EPIRB Requirements for Commercial Vessels (PDF Flowchart).
+EPIRB Requirements for Commercial Vessels (PDF Flowchart)

-Life Vests, They Float, You Don’t (Basics about PFDs)
+Life Vests: They Float, You Don’t (Basics about PFDs)

-Life Vests for Kids (Excerpt from article about “getting the right fit”)
+Life Vests for Children(Excerpt from article about “getting the right fit”)

 Managing Boat Wastes (New DOBOR publication, 1.2MB PDF)

-Managing Boat Wastes (Excerpt from US Coast Guard publication)
+Managing Boat Wastes (Excerpt from U.S. Coast Guard publication)